What does it take to be a Nun?

 To be a fully professed Sister of Perpetual Indulgence is not a short and simple process.
-By the time a Sister recites her final vows, she is ready to represent the order to her community and has earned the community’s trust and respect.
-Although each house of the Sisters has different criteria for progression, it, generally takes almost a year of blood, sweat and tears (blood from the fabulous shoes that don’t quite fit, sweat from the darling black wool Chanel number you thought was a good idea for “parade wear”, and tears from the eyelash glue that managed to seal your eye shut).
+By the time a Sister recites her final vows, she is ready to represent the Order to her community and has earned the community’s trust and respect.
+Although each house of the Sisters has different criteria for progression, it, generally takes almost a year of blood, sweat and tears (blood from the fabulous shoes that don’t quite fit, sweat, from the darling black wool Chanel number you thought was a good idea for “parade wear,” and tears from the liquid latex that managed to seal your eye shut).